 Actions taken to address the significant issues from the 2008/09 governance statement are either complete or ongoing.
 Further detail is attached to this statement as appendix 3.
-The following issue requires further progress:
+However, the following significant issues require further progress:

 Some elements of business continuity planning are not embedded across the council.
 Significant progress has been made, and the temporary emergency planning officer continues to work on developing the council's resilience.
+However, there is only limited testing of the plan.

+Action and date: an independent review of our business continuity arrangements will be carried out in the third quarter of 2010/11.
 A plan exists for relocating core systems, including customer contact, and this is regularly tested in conjunction with Steria.
 Business continuity is a standing item on the agenda of the data security forum.
 The council has an up to date flu pandemic plan which was invoked during the recent global outbreak.